 Cord Storage and Hose Storage

+Did you know?
 Each year (in the U.S.), 433,000 people die from falling.
-That part is true.
-Using a statistic I just made up, 85% of those fatal falls involved vacuum cleaner hoses.
-I’ve almost broken my ankle a few times.
+And, using a statistic I just made up, 85% of those fatal falls involved vacuum cleaner hoses.
+I’ve almost broken my ankle a few times tripping over the Shop Vac hose.
 We should outlaw vacuum hoses.
 They are sneaky and dangerous.

 Until then, we need to find a way to tame these things.
 For this contest, vacuum a hose containment feature is a “hose rack.”
 That would be any successful method of keeping the hose under control.